sapph1re/stakel/README.md

 As return accumulate in the pool, a `reporter` account reports this informatino via the BalanceReporter contract which updates and distribute a second token called RewardToken to the LETH holders.

+### Pool Balance Reporters ###

+To set an address as a balance reporter set the ENV variable for `BALANCEREPORTERSCONTRACT` and `REPORTERACCOUNT` then simply execute:

+`$ truffle exec setReporter.js`

+In order to report a a rewards balance simply execute the script and pass the `rewards_amount` as a CLI argument:

+`$ truffle exec voteForTotalRewards.js 1000000000000000000`

 ### Scripts ###

+To mint tokens to an address simply execute the `mintLeth.js` script:

+`truffle exec mintLeth.js [ADDRESS] {TOKENS_IN_WEI]`

 Scripts shall be developed to more easily execute common function of the staking smart contract.